Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a `NAT` gateway in the private subnet.
 Create a route from the public subnet to the `NAT` gateway.
 - [ ] Create a `NAT` gateway in the private subnet.
 Create a route from the private subnet to the `NAT` gateway.

-### A company is running a serverless application on AWS Lambda.
-The application stores data in an Amazon RDS for MySQL DB instance.
-Usage has steadily increased, and recently there have been numerous "too many connections" errors when the Lambda function attempts to connect to the database.
-The company already has configured the database to use the maximum max_connections value that is possible.
-What should a SysOps administrator do to resolve these errors?
+### A company uses AWS CloudFormation to deploy its infrastructure.
+The company recently retired an application.
+A cloud operations engineer initiates CloudFormation stack deletion, and the stack gets stuck in `DELETE_FAILED` status.
+A SysOps administrator discovers that the stack had deployed a security group.
+The security group is referenced by other security groups in the environment.
+The SysOps administrator needs to delete the stack without affecting other applications.
+Which solution will meet these requirements in the MOST operationally efficient manner?

-- [ ] Create a read replica of the database.
-Use Amazon Route 53 to create a weighted DNS record that contains both databases.
+- [ ] Create a new security group that has a different name.
+Apply identical rules to the new security group.
+Replace all other security groups that reference the new security group.
+Delete the stack.
-- [x] Use Amazon RDS Proxy to create a proxy.
-Update the connection string in the Lambda function.
+- [ ] Create a CloudFormation change set to delete the security group.
+Deploy the change set.
-- [ ] Increase the value in the max_connect_errors parameter in the parameter group that the database uses.
+- [x] Delete the stack again.
+Specify that the security group be retained.
-- [ ] Update the Lambda function's reserved concurrency to a higher value.
+- [ ] Perform CloudFormation drift detection.
+Delete the stack.

 ### A SysOps administrator creates an AWS CloudFormation template to define an application stack that can be deployed in multiple AWS Regions.
 The SysOps administrator also creates an Amazon CloudWatch dashboard by using the AWS Management Console.
 Each deployment of the application requires its own CloudWatch dashboard.
 How can the SysOps administrator automate the creation of the CloudWatch dashboard each time the application is deployed?